 - Broken and dead branches: a clean cut will assist the tree recover.

 Low branches: eliminate branches that are low and are susceptible to damage (i.e. by an effect).
 You can likewise get rid of low branches for aesthetic purposes.

 Keep soil healthy.

-Plant turf or some kind of ground cover.
-Dead plant product will decay in the ground and enrich the soil.
-Ensure your plants can prosper in the shade and that their roots do not compete with the tree.
+- Plant grass or some type of ground cover.
+Dead plant material will decay in the ground and enrich the soil.
+Make certain your plants can prosper in the shade and that their roots don’t compete with the tree.